bmilde/digiling21/README.md

 # digiling21

-Install Python from Python.org
+Install Python from Python.org, choose an installer based on your OS.

 We use [PyCharm](https://www.jetbrains.com/pycharm/) in the course.
+It's a great and free source code editor for Python that makes your life easier.
+Similar to a word processor for text it has integrated spell checking,

 # 16. April

+A Python script is interpreted from top to bottom.
+The Python interpreter reads your source code and translates it on the fly into machine code that your computer understands.
+There is no compilation step, since the code is interpreted at runtime.

 ## Variables